wallarm/product-documentation/docs/admin-en/installation-guides/google-cloud/create-image.md

 ![!Images list][img-check-image]

-Now you can [set up the auto-scaling][link-docs-gcp-autoscaling] of Wallarm filter nodes on the Google Cloud Platform using the prepared image.
+Now you can [set up the auto scaling][link-docs-gcp-autoscaling] of Wallarm filter nodes on the Google Cloud Platform using the prepared image.